Student Leadership Summit

 Create a cohesive school community united by student leadership.

-What Is A Student Leadership Summit?
+What Are the Benefits of a Student Leadership Summit?

 Student leadership summits teach students the skills to thrive in school and their future careers.
 These summits are typically large-scale events that celebrate diverse student leaders and help further cultivate their skills to impact their school and community positively.
 At a leadership summit, hundreds of students gather at a school, conference center, or hotel to participate in leadership training sessions.
 Student leadership summits are excellent opportunities for students to feel appreciated for their citizenship and grow their leadership abilities.
 But how can these summits build a community and improve a school’s culture?